 Thus, hydrogen might be a useful prophylactic under conditions where you may be exposed to radiation.
 However, it is probably NOT a good idea to use hydrogen at the same time you are receiving irradiation therapy for cancer because of the risk that treatment effects (the desired toxicity of the radiation to cancer cells) would be reduced.

 One of the problems with the use of antioxidants in lifespan studies is that most antioxidants are not able to enter the mitochondria, where much of the generation of ROS (reactive oxygen species) takes place.
 In fact, proponents of the mitochondrial theory of aging propose that antioxidants have not generally been very effective in lifespan studies precisely because they are unable to target ROS in mitochondria and that mitochondria-targeted antioxidants are, therefore, needed.
 Hydrogen may be a good way to overcome that problem as it easily enters mitochondria.

-The authors of a recent paper report on the results of a study of mice in a model of multiple organ dysfunction syndrome (MODS), progressive deterioration of multiple organs as occurs, for example, in patients with severe sepsis, septic shock, shock, multiple trauma, severe burns, or pancreatitis.
-MODS is said to be the leading cause of death in critically ill patients.
+The authors of a recent paper17 report on the results of a study of mice in a model of multiple organ dysfunction syndrome (MODS), progressive deterioration of multiple organs as occurs, for example, in patients with severe sepsis, septic shock, shock, multiple trauma, severe burns, or pancreatitis.
+MODS is said to be the leading cause of death in critically ill patients.17

 Reduction of short-chain poorly absorbed carbohydrates in the diet reduces symptoms of irritable bowel syndrome.
 Increased hydrogen produced in IBS from short chain fructooligosaccharides influenced the amount of hydrogen and methane produced and induced gastrointestinal and systemic symptoms experienced by patients with IBS; normals only experienced increased flatus.
 Hence, it may be inadvisable for IBS patients to consume diets enriched in fermentable carbohydrates.